Eh, La Bas

 Eh La Bas is a traditional New Orleans song.
-Originally it was sung with Creole lyrics but was later given French lyrics and the common title from the French lyrics.
-There have been numerous versions, including English lyrics that refer to both the Creole and French versions, and all employ a call and response.
+Originally it was sung with Cajun lyrics but was later given French lyrics and the common title from the French lyrics.
+There have been numerous versions, including English lyrics that refer to both the Cajun and French versions, and all employ a call and response.

 Lyrics

 Original Louisiana Creole lyrics and English translation: